STRIDES/NIHCloudLabAzure/docs/create_index_from_csv.md

 If using the UI to upload, you need to make two small edits to the csv that gets exported.
 First, remove the extra comma at the end of each line.
 Second, replace the spaces in column names in the header row.
 You can do this using something like Python, or just do a find/replace in a text editor.

 ### 2) Import data into Azure blob storage
-:ear: If you already added your data to blob storage skip to to section (3)
+:ear: If you already added your data to blob storage skip to section (3)

 On the home page, navigate to `Storage Accounts`.

   ![Nav Storage Account](/docs/images/2_storage_accounts.png)

 [Create a new storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) if needed.
-Place your storage account in useast region.
+Place your storage account in US East region.

 Create a new container if needed, otherwise navigate to an existing container.